-To date, Greater Washington’s Jewish Community Coronavirus Response Fund has raised $4.4 million from more than 460 donors.
-As of July 14, Federation’s Executive Committee approved $1,692,050 in grants and loans to address the most immediate needs.
-This initial funding, recommended by the Emergency Response Committee chaired by Susie & Michael Gelman and Melanie & Larry Nussdorf, is only the beginning.
+To date, Greater Washington’s Jewish Community Coronavirus Response Fund has raised $4.4 million from more than 490 donors.
+As of July 21 Federation’s Executive Committee has approved $2,754,054 in grants and loans and loans to address the most immediate needs, as recommended by the Emergency Response Committee chaired by Susie & Michael Gelman and Melanie & Larry Nussdorf.

 These compassionate and generous donors are:

 - Directly supporting individuals who are struggling with financial distress, food insecurity, physical and mental health challenges, and more

 - Sustaining institutions through capital shortages, lost revenue, and staff layoffs as they continue to provide essential services to vulnerable populations

 300,000 Jews in the Greater Washington region.

 18% of households in the DMV include a family member with a health limitation or disability.